-The preparation of financial statements, in compliance with IFRS, requires the Company's management to make certain estimates and judgements about future events that they consider reasonable and realistic.
-These estimates and judgements are reviewed regularly and are based on historical experience, future expectations, economic conditions and other factors, which may result in changes in the reported amounts of assets, liabilities, equity and earnings.
+The preparation of financial statements, in conformity with IFRS, requires the Company's management to make certain estimates and judgements that they consider reasonable and realistic.
+These estimates and judgements are based on historical experience, future expectations, economic conditions and other factors.
 By their nature, estimates and judgements are subject to measurement uncertainty and actual results could vary.
 Significant estimates and judgements relate to:

-- ability to continue as a going concern; - establishment of provisions and quantifying contingencies.
+- ability to continue as a going concern; - measurement of stock option fair value;